The-Debarghya/PureTwitter/README.md

 - Open chrome settings and switch on the developer mode.
 - Go to the extensions section select `Load Unpacked` and select the folder for **PureTwitter**.
-- Now visit twiiter home and get only the tweeted contents.
+- Now visit twitter/X home and get only the tweeted contents.